alexlamprecht/GovTech_Coding_Assignment/README.md

 3) Install docker and pull the dynamodb-local image
 4) Install the AWS SDK v3, so it can be used to interface with the Database
 5) Install dotenv-cli to handle environment files
+5) Install `class-validator` and `class-transformer` to handle the input validation pipeline

 ### Installation